-In order for your monitoring point to access APM and perform the monitoring you require, you must configure your firewall rules to allow this access.
-At a minimum, the monitoring point must be able to connect to the APM servers.
+In order for your monitoring point to access AppNeta Performance Manager (APM) and perform the monitoring you require, you must configure your firewall rules to allow this access.
+At a minimum, the monitoring point must be able to connect to APM.
 Additional configuration beyond this is based on your monitoring needs.
+In addition to setting firewall rules, you can create Access Control Lists (ACLs) on some monitoring point models to restrict inbound access.

 |Outbound||TCP||80, 8080||e.g., app-01.pm.appneta.com